 B. One small pain affects the whole body.
 No one slams his finger in the door and says, “Well, at least the rest of my body feels great.”
 This is because that one little hurt affects the whole body.
 This is true with God’s children.
-We must never forget that what we do in private, affects the those that are most dear to the family of God.
+We must never forget that what we do in private affects those that are most dear to the family of God.

 C. The head is most important.
 Christ is the head over the body of His church (Col. 1:18-22).
-The Pastor is an “under shepherd” to Christ the commander-and-chief of all that the body does.
+The Pastor is an “under shepherd” to Christ the commander-in-chief of all that the body does.

 2. The Church as a Bride (Eph.
 5: 22-33)

 A. Can I as a Christian live the way I want to?
 The thing we must remember is that we are not our own, we are “bought with a price.”
 We, like a bride preparing for her wedding day, are preparing ourselves for the groomsman (Christ) to return.
 We must be busy in our Lord’s work, making every moment count for the glory of God.

 B. Just like when a man gives the love of his life an engagement ring, we are given a promise of eternal life with Christ the moment we trust Him as Saviour.